Akascape/Datamosher-Pro/Readme.md

 <br>➤Why I made this?
 <br>I was also looking for some good datamoshing software and I found that you have to either use those old softwares like Avidemux or have to look for some paid plugins, so I created my own GUI based application that is Datamosher Pro which is a free project.
 It contains 13 different effects which can replicate any type of datamoshing style.
 With Datamosher Pro, you can quickly and easily datamosh your videos (supports mp4, gif, avi, mov etc).
 # How to Install?
-<br>You can either use the python based version for viewing logs and changing source code if you want, but if you are looking for faster renders then download the windows executable version of Datamosher Pro from the release page:
+You can either use the python based version for viewing logs and changing source code if you want, but if you are looking for faster renders then download the windows executable version of Datamosher Pro from the release page:
 <br>[⬇️DOWNLOAD⬇️](https://github.com/Akascape/Datamosher-Pro/releases/tag/Datamosher_Prov1.2.exe)
 <br>There is no malware or difference in the exe version as the same python version is converted to .exe using Auto-Py-To-Exe Converter.
 <br>Note: For python users, make sure you have all the assets saved in the same folder.
 Modules will be automatically downloaded if not installed, so no need to worry.